wanderer-ai/wanderer/packages/wanderer-docs/src/user-guide/understand-the-flow.md

 Each of these cycles can be described as a `tick`.
 This is the heartbeat of the system.
 At the moment, the hiker tries to explore all the paths on the map once a second.
 It always starts with the origin node.

 You can see that on the map.
-The yellow pulsating nodes and connections are currently be traversed.
+The purple pulsating nodes and connections are currently be traversed.

 > Note: Since extremely large structures with thousands of nodes can also be traversed, the traversal animation is only displayed for flows with fewer than 100 nodes in order not to affect performance of the builder.